I bowled league through the spring of 2007 and then stopped. I bowled here and there for fun with friends…but never anything serious.

 The next game started well…strike after strike after strike.
 Feeling smooth, talking to people etc, just having a good time on a Saturday afternoon.
 I believe after like 8 strikes in a row I was like, “well I should make the cut to the next round now”, still not really thinking about the possible 300.
 I think it was the shot in the 9th frame that finally had me thinking about it.
 The 9th shot is one of the most important shots in any game, as it sets you up for a good 10th frame, but getting the 9th shot in a 300 attempt is even more important.
 After getting the 9th, heading into one more frame…even though you need 3 strikes, there is no more sitting down, you are just up there doing your thing.
 I was pretty in the zone so to speak.
-I was thinking about anything else that was going on around me.
+I wasn't thinking about anything else that was going on around me.
 I didn’t notice that there were more people watching.
-I through the first shot and it was dead on, perfect strike, no slow falling pins, just 10 straight back.
+I threw the first shot and it was dead on, perfect strike, no slow falling pins, just 10 straight back.
 I came back, waited for my bowl, basically looking down the whole time.
 At this point he heart is definitely beating a bit faster.
-I just tried to keep my pre shot routine the same and not rush things.
+I just tried to keep my pre-shot routine the same and not rush things.
 The second shot, same result.
 Damn good shot.
 Now, you can throw as many good shots as you want and it doesn’t mean all 10 pins will fall.
 Being able to carry good shots is half the battle, so I was waiting for a solid 10 pin, or something to just NOT FALL.
-Last and final shot, I don’t remember much, I just remember that I through another solid ball, I put it where it needed to be and It hit the pocket and all those damn pins went down.
+Last and final shot, I don’t remember much, I just remember that I threw another solid ball, I put it where it needed to be and it hit the pocket and all those damn pins went down.
 I was pretty pumped, there were hands coming at me from all angles with “good jobs” it was pretty awesome.
 It was like a weight lifted from off my shoulders, finally throwing a 300.

 So, after all that excitement…I made the cut as top seed and now had to throw 2 more games to make sure I qualified for the step ladder finals.
 I ended up bowling a 256 and a 204 to end up top seed for the step ladder.
 So, I just had to bowl in the final game.
 There was a lot of waiting before that though.
 I had to wait through 3 games before bowling Dave Paquin in the finals.